mynaparrot/plugNmeet-docs/docs/others/webhooks.md

 description: plugNmeet webhooks
 sidebar_position: 2
 ---

 # Webhooks

-plugNmeet will notify different events to the provided URL.
-This URL can be added in server configuration or during create room.
+Plug-N-Meet can notify your application about various events by sending webhook requests to a specified URL.
+You can configure this URL in the server settings or provide it when creating a room.

-## Receiving webhooks
+## Receiving Webhooks

-Webhook requests are HTTP POST requests sent to URLs that you had configured either in server `config.yml` file or during create room.
-A WebhookEvent is encoded as JSON and sent in the body of the request.
+Webhook requests are sent as HTTP POST requests to the URLs you have configured, either in the server's `config.yml` file or during room creation.
+Each webhook event is encoded as JSON and included in the request body.

-The `Content-Type` header of the request is set to `application/webhook+json`.
-Please ensure your webserver is configured to receive payloads with this content type.
+The request will have the `Content-Type` header set to `application/webhook+json`.
+Make sure your web server is configured to accept payloads with this content type.

-plugNmeet will use same security pattern that livekit is following.
-In order to ensure webhook requests are coming from plugNmeet, these requests has `Authorization` and `Hash-Token` headers containing a signed JWT token.
-The token includes a `sha256` hash of the payload.
-You can quickly have a look example in PHP from [webhook.php](https://github.com/mynaparrot/plugNmeet-sdk-php/blob/main/examples/webhook.php).
+Plug-N-Meet uses the same security pattern as LiveKit.
+To verify that webhook requests originate from Plug-N-Meet, each request includes `Authorization` and `Hash-Token` headers containing a signed JWT token.
+The token includes a SHA256 hash of the payload.
+For a PHP example, see [webhook.php](https://github.com/mynaparrot/plugNmeet-sdk-php/blob/main/examples/webhook.php).

 ## Events

-You can review the code from [here](https://github.com/mynaparrot/plugnmeet-protocol/blob/main/proto_files/plugnmeet_common.proto#L8C9-L8C26).
+You can review the event definitions [here](https://github.com/mynaparrot/plugnmeet-protocol/blob/main/proto_files/plugnmeet_common.proto#L8C9-L8C26).

-In addition to the fields below, all webhook events will include the following fields:
+All webhook events include the following fields:

-- `id` - a UUID identifying the event
+- `id`: A UUID identifying the event
-- `createdAt` - UNIX timestamp in seconds
+- `createdAt`: UNIX timestamp in seconds

-### Room created
+### Room Created

 ```js
 interface CommonNotifyEvent {
   event: 'room_created'